curl/wcurl/README.md

 If they do not ship it, consider making a request for it.

-You can always install wcurl by simply downloading the script:
+You can always install wcurl by downloading the script:

 ```sh
 curl -fLO https://github.com/curl/wcurl/releases/latest/download/wcurl